 Inspect the door carefully to locate the source of air leaks.
 The bottom is the most frequent culprit.
 If so, install a good quality door sweep.
 They come in white or brown plastic, and aluminum.
 I recommend those with a metal strip rather than just plastic.
 If you do decide to use a plastic door sweep, I recommend using slotted head, 1/2" x 4 size screws, or tacks, in addition to the adhesive strip to attach it to the door because the adhesive strips by themselves frequently come loose.
 Make certain before you install the door sweep to check the vertical location both with the door fully closed (to make certain the bottom of the sweep meets the threshold) and fully open (to make certain the bottom of the sweep doesn't bind against the floor).
 In old houses when everything isn't level, the sweep could bind against the floor when it opens wide if it's installed too close to the bottom of the door.

-The sides and top are a little trickier.
-Inspect carefully to see if there a uniform size gap along the entire side/top.
+For the sides and top here are two options.
+The best solution is to install a door weather-stripping kit made and sold by the non-profit Boston Building Materials Co-op.
+They're of good quality and inexpensive, less than $20.
+It's an investment that will both keep you warmer and save you money!
+Alternatively, inspect carefully to see if there a uniform size gap along the entire side/top.
 If it narrows, you'll need to apply the insulation just in the gap portion.
 Measure the widest part of the gap as well as the width since the materials come in different sizes including 3/8" or 1/2" wide by 1/4" or 5/16" thick.
 Use either vinyl foam weather seal or tubular vinyl or sponge rubber gasket and fit it in just wide enough to fill any gaps.
 This type of insulation either comes with an adhesive backing or will need to be screwed/tacked into place.
 Alternatively you could use adhesive backed plastic V strips, although these will likely need to screwed or tacked these since the adhesive frequently isn't enough to hold in place.
+We recommend purchasing these materials at your locally owned and operated hardware store; frequently they're members of either the Ace or True Value hardware coops.

 There are some simple steps you can take to improve this.
 Inspect carefully to find any drafty spots.
 These frequently are the doors to the outside, and around the sill.